OmarMiniesy/Walkthroughs/Portswigger/SQL Injection/Lab 5.md

 ---

+> Since the `Accessories` query parameter is vulnerable to SQLi, we inject all our payloads there.

 > Get the number of columns using the `order by` technique.
 Keep increasing order by index until an error is produced.
 ```
-...category=Accessories' ORDER BY 4
+Accessories' ORDER BY 4
 ```
-> Number of columns is 3
+> Number of columns is 3 since we got the error at 4.

 > To check which column of the three has type string use this payload with 3 NULLs for the 3 columns.
 ```